 So, I thought I’d put together a list of the best zombie TV shows currently around.

 Among these zombie TV series, there are both comedies and more dramatic, borderline horror series.
 But all of the shows in one way or another have zombies in them.

 And I guarantee that while watching these shows you will get a good education on all aspects of zombies and zombiism.

-First up we, of course, have iZombie, the show that inspired this article.
-And the show that in many ways has changed the way we look at the zombie genre as a whole.
+First up we have iZombie – the show that in many ways has changed the way we look at the zombie genre as a whole.